aravind-deva/WQUCapstone/README.md

 ## Description

-This research project is to research,design and develop an advanced intraday trading stragies specifically exploring the applicability of on Fibonacci Retracement levels(including golden ratio) for entries and Fibonacci extensions (including golden ratio) for exits
+This research project is to research,design and develop advanced intraday trading stragies specifically exploring the applicability of  Fibonacci Retracement levels(including golden ratio) for entries and Fibonacci extensions (including golden ratio) for exits

 ## Getting Started